alexlehner86/temporal-api-angular-app/README.md

 # Temporal API Angular App

-Testing the efficient use of the [@js-temporal/polyfill](https://www.npmjs.com/package/@js-temporal/polyfill) in an Angular application.
+Testing the use of the [@js-temporal/polyfill](https://www.npmjs.com/package/@js-temporal/polyfill) to only type the `Temporal` object in an Angular application.
+Check out the [live version](https://alexlehner86.github.io/temporal-api-angular-app/) on GitHub Pages (will only work in Firefox, Chrome and Edge).

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 21.1.1.